 Generally speaking, a conscientious debtor who simply made a few costly financial mistakes will have few issues discharging major debts.
 In addition to discharges, debt may be retained, or reaffirmed, if a debtor agrees to pay a creditor in return for a promise to not repossess certain possessions.

 The details of bankruptcy law can be quite complex, especially when it comes to the discharge of debts.
 If a creditor believes that their debt is non-dischargeable, they may fight for their payments, despite the debtor’s inability to pay.
-Help protect your financial interests and learn more about your legal rights by contacting a Birmingham Chapter 7 bankruptcy attorney from GREENWAY BANKRUPTCY LAW, LLC at (205) 324-4000.
+Help protect your financial interests and learn more about your legal rights by contacting a Birmingham Chapter 7 bankruptcy attorney from [firm-name] at [phone-number].